httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string, return a mapping of (label, item). input_string is modified to remove the parsed value.

-1. Let dictionary be an empty mapping.
+1. Let dictionary be an empty, unordered mapping.
 2. While input_string is not empty:
    1. Let this_key be the result of running Parse Label from Textual Headers ({{parse-label}}) with input_string.
 If an error is encountered, throw it.
    2. If dictionary already contains this_key, throw an error.